Sravan-kotta/FastWrite/README.md

 custom_prompt = """
 Objective:
-Generate detailed documentation for Python code.
-Include inline comments, function descriptions, module overviews, and best practices.
+Generate high-quality, developer-friendly documentation for the following Python code Ensure you include Detailed function-level and file-level documentation and a high level slightly less technical documentation at the start to make it friendly.
+Do not print full code snippets of existing code, just explain them:
 """
 doc_openai = generate_documentation_openai(code_content, custom_prompt)
 print(doc_openai)